Being owned by a cat comes with its joys and its frustrations. For example, the litter box can be an occasional source of frustration.

 Here are extra tips for dealing with your cat’s pooping on the floor problem.

-Experiment With Litter Options
+1. Experiment with Litter Options

 First, watch your cat’s behavior around the litter box.
 Sometimes this can help you determine what might be wrong.
 Most cats tend to scratch around after doing their business.
 If your cat doesn’t take the time to bury their poop, the issue may be with the litter itself.